flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlashingImgRpi.rst

 Etcher will burn the image onto the SD/eMMC card and verify the image.
 Remove the SD card after you get the prompt.

-Users more comfortable with *gparted* can refer to the following video tutorial to help flash FlytOS Linux Image on their SD/eMMC cards and then expand the partition.

 After performing the above steps, your FlytOS SD Card is ready.
 Insert the card in Raspberry Pi's SD Card slot and power ON the Pi to start booting FlytOS.

 .. warning:: Since the image is of only around 11.5 GBs, the rest of the SD/eMMC Card would have unallocated memory.
 DO NOT forget to expand SD/eMMC card partition.